Tufts Jumbos

 The Tufts Jumbos are the varsity intercollegiate athletic programs of Tufts University, in Medford, Massachusetts.
-The Jumbos compete at NCAA Division III level as member of the New England Small College Athletic Conference (NESCAC).
+The Jumbos compete at the NCAA Division III level as a member of the New England Small College Athletic Conference (NESCAC).
 Like all Division III schools, Tufts does not offer athletic scholarships.
 Coed and women's sailing are the only Division I sports at the school.

-Tufts won the NACDA Directors' Cup in 2021-22 as the most successful team in NCAA Division III that year.
+Tufts won the NACDA Directors' Cup in 2021–22 with the most successful athletic programs in NCAA Division III that year.

-Sports sponsored
+The University mascot is named for Jumbo the elephant.
+P.T.
+Barnum donated this famous circus animal's stuffed hide to Tufts University, where it was displayed at the P.T.
+Barnum Hall for many years.
+The hide was destroyed in a fire in April 1975.
+The salvaged ashes of Jumbo were placed in a peanut butter jar, which continues to serve as a good luck charm for Tufts athletics teams.